See why customers prefer Openpath’s cloud-based, touchless access control over legacy HID access control.

 With mobile credentials quickly becoming an expectation for the modern workplace, make sure your access control system supports this access method.
 Many providers claim to support mobile credentials and offer a “touchless” or “hands-free” functionality, but it’s not always the case.
 HID’s mobile access pass works by users either tapping a button in the app to unlock a door, or by turning their phone in a twist motion in front of the reader.
 Not only are neither of these methods touchless or hands-free, they aren’t convenient.
 Having to dig your phone out of your pocket or purse, unlock it, open the app, and then find the door you want to open is time consuming and inefficient.
 Similarly, the twist to unlock method is not intuitive, and still requires a user to have their phone in-hand for it to function.

 For a truly touchless and hands-free experience, Openpath released a unique wave-to-unlock feature.
 Openpath’s patented Triple Unlock technology ensures a fast, reliable unlocking experience, even with contactless unlocking methods.
-The app doesn’t need to be open for the reader to recognize the device, and users can leave their phone in their pocket or bag the whole time.
+Unlike other access control companies' entry experience, the app doesn’t need to be open for the reader to recognize the device, and users can leave their phone in their pocket or bag the whole time.
 Just wave a hand in front of the reader, and you’re in.
 Openpath’s touchless access control also works alongside keycard and fob credentials, creating a flexible system that works at every level of your organization.

 Cloud security and mobile credentials aren’t the only important factors when reviewing access control systems.
 The system should be easy to use, and needs to be reliable.
 Make sure that the system you choose is compatible with the devices your employees and tenants use, and that the unlock experience is consistent.
 If your staff can only unlock the door 80% of the time, you’re going to have a lot of complaints coming your way.
 While HID does offer mobile credentials, not all HID readers have 100% compatibility with the most common mobile devices.
 With HID’s system, Apple devices have inconsistent reliability via Bluetooth depending on the device.
 The HID mobile access app is also not fully compatible with all Android devices, with only limited Bluetooth reliability.